p3r7/awesome-monome-norns/README.md

 The most prominent are:
  - [_grid_][hw grid doc], a keyboard mostly used for sequencer _apps_
  - [_arc_][hw arc doc], an array of knobs with sequencing functionalities
- - [_crow_][hw crow doc] for interacting with eurorack/modular modules
+ - [_crow_][hw crow doc] for interacting with eurorack / modular synth gear

-You don't have to own any of those "peripherals" to enjoy your _norns_.
+You don't necessarily have to own any of those "peripherals" to enjoy your _norns_.
 It depends of the _apps_ you plan to use.

 See [the list of _apps_ by I/O](https://github.com/p3r7/awesome-monome-norns#by-io) to see what you're missing.

+Please note that most _apps_ assume a 128 varybright grid.
+Older non-varybright models will work but you'll be missing some visual feedback.

+There is also a [DIY _grid_ project][hw grid-neotrellis lines] that allows making one for ≃$250.
+To use it with the _norns_, patching and recompiling is required to have it recognized.
+It will work right of the bat on a PC (with _Max_, _Pure Data_...).
+It doesn't (and will certainly never) work with eurorack _monome_ modules such as [_ansible_][hw ansible doc].

 #### Other hardware companions